aspose-pdf/Aspose.PDF-Documentation/java/advanced-operations/annotations/annotation-add-delete-and-get-annotation/hightlights/_index.md

 ---
-title: PDF Text Markup Annotation
+title: PDF Hightlights Annotation using Java
-linktitle: Add Text Markup Annotation
+linktitle: Hightlights Annotation
 type: docs
-weight: 70
+weight: 20
-url: /java/text-markup-annotation/
+url: /java/hightlights-annotation/
 description: The Markup annotations are presented in the text as highlights, underlines, strikeouts, or jagged underlines in the text of a document.
-lastmod: "2021-06-05"
+lastmod: "2021-11-24"
 sitemap:
     changefreq: "weekly"
     priority: 0.7